n0g/arcane/README.md

 **ATTENTION: BE CAREFUL THIS PROGRAM CAN DELETE YOUR EMAILS AND/OR DESTROY THEM BEYOND USE.
 MAKE A BACKUP BEFORE TRYING THIS ENCRYPTION TOOL!
 REALLY.**

+## Advantages ##
+* Encrypt all your Mails in case the server is hijacked or your server provider spies on you
+* Is compatible with all mail clients that support PGP/MIME

+## Disadvantages ##
+* Does not encrypt metadata
+* Does not replace transport security
+* Depending on your mail client you may not be able to search your emails properly if they are encrypted

 ## Usage ##
     arcane -h hostname [-p port] [-s] -u username -h,--hostname	Hostname of IMAP4 compatible mailserver